data2evidence/d2e/README.md

 - Refer to the [documentation here](./docs/3-configure/8-cohort.md) for more details.

 ## Stopping Application
-1. Stop all containers: `yarn stop:minerva`
+1. Stop all containers: `d2e stop`
-2. Perform clean-up: `yarn clean:minerva`
+2. Perform clean-up: `d2e clean`
     - **WARNING**: This step removes all containers and volumes.
 You would need to re-run the [Environment Variables and Credentials](#environment-variables-and-credentials-setup) section for a fresh startup.